lucapasquale/botchini/README.md

 ## Installation

-Run `mix deps.get` to install all dependencies, and `mix ecto.migrate` to run the database migrations

-Then, copy the sample environment sample file into a secrets file:
+Copy the sample environment sample file into a secrets file:

 ```bash
 cat config/dev.secret-sample.exs > config/dev.secret.exs
 ```

+Then, run `mix deps.get` to install all dependencies, and `mix ecto.migrate` to run the database migrations

 ## Running locally